 Dog Training Confusion

-We always follow least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1
+We always follow a higher ethical standard than that of, least intrusive minimally aversive (LIMA) mandate and the humane hierarchy of behavior modification protocol put forth by Dr, Susan Friedman.1

-Occasionally we are asked by a potential client why use a force free positive reinforcement dog training and behavior modification service verse another traditional and/or balanced dog “training” service?
-We serve Los Angeles California and most of the South Florida but we see some resistance to science based, force free positive reinforcement in many of the areas we serve.
+Occasionally we are asked by a potential client why use a force-free positive reinforcement dog training and behavior modification service verse another traditional and/or balanced dog “training” service?
+We serve Los Angeles California and most of South Florida, but we see some resistance to science-based, force-free positive reinforcement in many of the areas we serve.
 We speak to veterinarians daily and there are some great veterinarians and some not so great ones.
-The veterinarians we don’t recommend still extol outdated force, bullying, intimidation, and coercion rather than the numerous benefits of the science of force free positive reinforcement dog training.
+The veterinarians we don’t recommend still extol outdated force, bullying, intimidation, and coercion rather than the numerous benefits of the science of force-free positive reinforcement dog training.
 Science and positive reinforcement dog training are on your side and have proven to help pets and their owners in the most effective and efficient manner.2

 My Dog Training Experiments